roweryan/rockstor-doc/faq.rst

 -----------------------------------------

-For quick evaluation, install Rockstor on Virtual Box, Virtual Machine Manager or VMWare.
+For quick evaluation, install Rockstor on Virtual Box, Virtual Machine Manager or VMware.
 See :ref:`quickeval` for more information.

 How can I get started with Rockstor?